sjtu-medialab/Free-Viewpoint-RGB-D-Video-Dataset/README.md

 ## Download

 At this time, you can access our [Baidu Netdisk](https://pan.baidu.com/s/1onBiiTBXcvb_X_xxht8Fug?pwd=igfd) to download video sequences of the dataset.
-As the influence of COVID-19, now we can not upload dataset to Dropbox, Google Drive or other other netdisk, we will fix it later.
+As the epidemic situation of COVID-19 in ShangHai recently, now we can not upload dataset to Dropbox, Google Drive or other netdisk, we will fix it later.

 Camera parameters are provided in this repository.